 Analyze Student Work

-Curriculum writing does not end until you’ve analyzed student work.
+Curriculum writing does not end until you've analyzed student work.
 Out of 60 students who may have produced real-world project based on your curriculum, what trends do you see?
 If there are common mistakes or shortcomings, examine your lesson and see what could be stated more clearly, or what tools can help students overcome hurdles.
 In areas where students have exceeded your expectations, should you raise the bar the next time you teach?
 Analyzing student work is something every teacher should do.
 Ideally, teams of teachers do this together as part of constructive lesson planning culture.
-Asia Society Partnership for Global Learning are looking for more partners to pilot this system.

 Another old saying, a Buddhist proverb, goes something like this: If a seed will not grow, we do not blame the plant.
 Instead, the fault lies with us for not having nourished the seed properly.
 The global knowledge economy demands a different type of nourishment, and teachers are the ones who can provide in this way.